marked-gil/the-million-euro-quiz/README.md

     * **CSS** - Casscading Style Sheets
 * Web browsers (Google Chrome, Firefox, Safari, Microsoft Edge)
 * [**Gitpod**](https://gitpod.io/) — the cloud-based IDE (Integrated Developer Environment) used to build this site.
-* **Git** — as a version control system, is made use of to monitor and record changes made when building the site.
-This allows for the restoration of an earlier version of the code should it be necessary.
+* **Git** — as a version control system, was used to monitor and record changes made when building the site.
+This allowed for the restoration of an earlier version of the code when it was necessary.
 * [**GitHub**](https://github.com/) — stores the source code repository for this website.
 * [**GitHub Pages**](https://pages.github.com/) — hosts the live website.
 * [**Google Fonts**](https://fonts.google.com/) — provides the fonts used in this website. (see [Design Choices](#design-choices))